Abstract

 - What helps you decide if a drawing of a face looks happy or sad?
 Could a computer use the same factors?

-- Do you think giving a machine learning tool more examples of happy and sad faces to learn from will lead to a machine learning tool that is better at classifying happy and sad faces?
+- Do you think giving a machine learning model more examples of happy and sad faces to learn from will improve its accuracy?
 Explain your answer.

 Bibliography